MUA301 Urban Agriculture - strategy and action plans - Transdisciplinary collaboration groups

 - Portfolio evaluation with feedback along the way

-- The course is evaluated with grade A-F where the whole group gets the same grade
+- The course is evaluated with passed/not passed where the whole group gets the same grade for each case

 - The course is open to all study programs at NMBU